Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 The entrance to the pet-friendly voco Kirkton Park © voco Kirkton Park

-Your dog is welcome to join you at Epoch Bar Pizzeria, as well as all courtyards, balconies and on picnics around the grounds.
+Your dog is welcome to join you at Epoche Lounge Bar, as well as all courtyards, balconies and on picnics around the grounds.
 I’ve stayed at the property multiple times back when it was a Sebel hotel, and loved the expansive gardens and grounds, perfect for walks with your pup.

-If you’re staying with a larger group, consider Spicers Guesthouse or Spicers Vineyards Estate.
-At Spicers Guesthouse the delightful four-bedroom Cottage contained in the five-star resort is pet-friendly, while at Spicers Vineyards Estate stay in the four-bedroom Vineyards House with a full kitchen, its own private pool and fireplace.
+For a luxury stay, including with a group, consider Spicers Guesthouse or Spicers Vineyards Estate.
+At Spicers Guesthouse the delightful four-bedroom Cottage contained in the five-star resort is pet-friendly, as well as King Deluxe Rooms.

 Spicers Vineyards Estate Vineyards House